squinkylabs/SquinkyVCV/docs/booty-shifter.md

 There are four **bandpass filters**, roughly tuned to some typical vocal formant frequencies: 522, 1340, 2570, and 3700 Hz.
 The filters are run in parallel, with their outputs summed together.

-The first three filters are modulated by an LFO comprised of **4 triangle wave LFOs** running at different frequencies.
+The first three filter frequencies are modulated by an LFO comprised of **4 triangle wave LFOs** running at different frequencies.
 They are summed together in various combinations to drive each of the filters.

 Each **CV input stage** is the same: a knob that supplies a fixed  offset and a CV input that is processed by an attenuverter.
 The processed CV is added to the knob voltage.
 See below for more on [Attenuverters](#atten) and [CV ranges](#cv).